Bimaristan: Al-Mansuri Hospital

 The Al-Mansuri Hospital was another hospital located in Cairo, and was completed in 1284 CE.
 Its founder, Al-Mansur Qalawun, was inspired to establish a hospital after his own experience being hospitalized in Damascus.
 Because of Al-Mansur's vision for the hospital, treatment was free to make the hospital accessible to both the rich and the poor.
 Furthermore, "...upon discharge the patient was given food and money as a compensation for the wages he lost during his stay in the hospital."
+The hospital also accepted patient of all social and religious background, having both the chapel for Christians and the mosque.
 The Al-Mansuri Hospital was so accessible, in fact, that it treated roughly 4,000 patients every day.
 The Al-Mansuri Hospital was a groundbreaking institution and acted as a model for future bimaristans to come.

 The Al-Mansuri Hospital was substantial, both in size and endowments.
 This hospital had the capability of holding 8000 beds and was funded off of annual endowments totaling one million dirhams.
 Like the Al-Fustat Hospital before it, the Al-Mansuri Hospital also treated mental patients and introduced music as a form of therapy.
 The Al-Mansuri also obtained the personal library of Ibn al-Nafis upon his death in 1258.
 The Al-Mansuri Hospital remained operational through the 15th century CE and still stands in Cairo today, though it is now known as "Mustashfa Qalawun."